 In fact, Daniel is the first character we meet when we start the narrative (after a Kipling quote: If any question why we died/Tell them, because our fathers lied) He tells us, in very matter of fact language, of being visited by a silent ghost that is covered in thick smelly mud.
 The time is Spring 1920 in Cornwall.
 The ghost is Daniel’s childhood friend Frederick, they had declared themselves ‘blood brothers’ and signed as such in letters they wrote when apart.

 Daniel and Frederick came from very different backgrounds.
 Daniels mother was a widow who earned a meagre living as a cleaner, while Fredrick lived in the only ‘big house’ of the area, where she worked.
 Daniel used to go to the largely unused library where he loved to read.

-Frederick's affluent father was a bully and Daniel protected and supported him.
+Frederick's affluent father was a bully and Daniel protected and supported his friend.
 The class difference led to them experiencing very different educations.
 Frederick was sent away to boarding school, but Daniel’s schooling was cut short.
 His mother became too ill to continue working so Daniel, then aged 11, had to earn a living to support them both.
 But the boys continued to be ‘blood brothers’.

 'Feminism, Gender and Universities - Politics, Passion and Pedagogies by Miriam E. David pub: Institute of Education, University of London